emberjs/guides/source/localizable/getting-started/index.md

 If you get an outdated version of npm, run `npm install -g npm`.

-### Bower

-Ember requires Bower to manage additional dependencies.
-Bower is a command line utility that you install with npm.
-To install Bower run, ```npm install -g bower```

 ### Watchman (optional)

 On Mac and Linux, you can improve file watching performance by installing [Watchman](https://facebook.github.io/watchman/docs/install.html).